-Note also the MAMA monthly offsetting which can additionally shift the projection of the spectrum on the detector by $\sim \pm 80$ low-resolution AXIS2 pixels in a given month.
-This latter shifting applies to all first-order MAMA modes (see Section 11.1.2).
+Note also that the monthly offsetting of MAMA first-order spectral modes can additionally shift the projection of the spectrum on the detector by up to $\sim \pm 40$ low-resolution AXIS2 pixels (about 1 arcsecond).
+See Section 7.5 for further discussion.